xipki/xipki/README.md

     ```sh
     preload bin/karaf
     ```

+    If you get error like
+    ```sh
+    Error occurred during initialization of VM
+    Could not reserve enough space for 2097152KB object heap
+    ```
+    please change the value of JAVA_MAX_MEM in the file `bin/setenv` or `bin/setenv.bat`.

     If you have changed the content within folder `$XIPKI_HOME/etc` or `$XIPKI_HOME/system`, please delete the folder `$XIPKI_HOME/data` before starting XiPKI.